tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 His expression falters, confusion momentarily replacing his rage.

-The chamber suddenly shakes violently, a deep rumbling that emanates from the core of the ship.
+The chamber suddenly shakes wildly, a deep rumbling that emanates from the core of the ship.
 Alarms blare, red lights flashing, signaling the imminent destruction of the Void Whisperer.

-As the chamber shakes violently, the realization of what's happening dawns on Xuan's twisted face.
-In a fit of rage and panic, he releases his grip on me, dropping me towards the violent vortex below.
+The realization of what's happening dawns on Xuan's twisted face.
+In a fit of rage and panic, he releases his grip on me, dropping me towards thewi vortex below.

 I feel the stomach-churning sensation of freefall as I plummet towards the chasm below.
 But instinct and survival kick in.
 Desperately, I flail, reaching out for anything to halt my descent.
 My fingers find the edge of the parapet, the cold metal biting into my skin as I cling for dear life.
 My aching muscles and broken fingers scream in protest, the weight of my body pulling me towards the inevitable drop.